mosajjal/dnsmonster/README.md

   -kafkaOutputBroker="": kafka broker address, example: 127.0.0.1:9092.
 Used if kafkaOutputType is not none -kafkaOutputTopic="dnsmonster": Kafka topic for logging -kafkaOutputType=0: What should be written to kafka. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
-  -loggerFilename=false: Show the file name in log outputs -maskSize=32: Mask source IPs by bits.
+  -maskSize=32: Mask source IPs by bits.
 32 means all the bits of IP is saved in DB -memprofile="": write memory profile to file -packetHandlerChannelSize=100000: Size of the packet handler channel